mathiasleborgne/covid-graph/README.md

 # covid-graph

-This repo makes graphs for coronavirus cases from [this data source](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) to publish them to [this github page](https://mathiasleborgne.github.io/covid-graph/).
+This repo makes graphs and predictions for coronavirus cases from [this data source](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) to publish them to [this github page](https://mathiasleborgne.github.io/covid-graph/).

 ## Example April 10